gafeol/MadGenius/README.md

 Pedro Henrique Barbosa de Almeida <br/>

 ## CREDITS

+MadGenius is an open source game inspired in SpaceTeam.

+### Images
 chemistry icon by surang, from flaticon.com <br/>
 trophy icon by freepik, from flaticon.com <br/>
 mind icon by Smashicons, from flaticon.com <br/>

+### Sounds

+The sound effects used on the game were taken from https://opengameart.org